 The New New Orleans Cuisine

 The day wanes and we set off for Uptown.
 Every trip has to have at least one splurge dining experience, and we had one in mind.
 The old guard is still here in New Orleans, of course, Commander’s Palace, Emeril, Antoine’s and a long list of other worthies, but for a trip that was meant to be about looking forward, we chose Patois on Laurel Street near the Garden District.
-It occupies a small corner of an old building, the kind of place where you walk in the door and you’re instantly in the middle of the restaurant.
-While it feels like a diner, do not be deceived; the food is killer.
+It occupies a small corner of an old building; the kind of place where you walk in the door and you’re instantly in the middle of the restaurant.
+While it feels like a diner, do not be deceived: the food is killer.
 Chef Aaron Burgeau has been a semi-finalist for the James Beard award for Best Chef: South for three years running.
 I have the roasted pheasant breast and confit leg.
 It’s so good that I call my wife back in Wisconsin to read her the ingredients and preparation.
 By the time I get to the spiced foie gras emulsion she’s telling me how much I suck.
 I decide not to tell her about the crispy pork belly or the amazing grilled lamb ribs.
-My old friend and I bask in the glow of wonderful food and drink.
+The ultimate comfort food.
+My old friend and I bask in the glow of wonderful food, drink and old friendship.
 It feels good.
-The ultimate comfort food.

 First of all, the very fact that this question was asked of me is indication that I’m out of the thick of the tourist areas.
 You would never be asked such a question on, say, Bourbon Street, where it is assumed that everyone in sight is from somewhere else.
 But there was more in her question.
-When I told her I was down to visit with a friend, she became serious, and said with genuine feeling, “Thank you for visiting.”
-With what I hoped was equal gravity, I thanked her back.
+When I tell her I am down to visit with a friend, she becomes serious, and says with genuine feeling, “Thank you for visiting”, as if I had made a pilgrimage to the hospital bed of a recovering loved one that was important to both of us.
+With what I hope is equal gravity, I thank her back.

 I’d love to say that New Orleans is better than ever.
 That it’s like Katrina never happened.
 But I can’t.
 What I can say is that New Orleans bears her scars with dignity.
 And while it is a changed place in many ways, a life, and a unique culture, persist here.
 I still love to visit it.
 And it remains as worthy of that love as ever it was.